ovieokeh/shopstack/README.md

 - node-mysql2 for database management
 - Redis for server side caching of GET endpoints
 - Throng for worker management

+Access the API Documentation here: [Link to Documentation](https://shopstack-e.herokuapp.com/api-docs/).
+To access it on local, build the app, run `npm start` and navigate to `localhost:[port]/api-docs`.

 The API is built on top of Node.js with the Express framework for performance and maintainability.
 For security, protected endpoints require a valid JWT token which is attached in the request headers like so: